outdreamer/build-a-cure-1/docs/specific/prediction.md

 #### Expectations/Assumptions

-  - provide a useful starting point for distortions
+  - provide a useful starting point for distortions or combinations of assumptions

 #### Perspective